Photo by Julia Ruiz Pozuelo (licensed under CC-BY)

 About me

-Life: Born in 1983 in Kirchheimbolanden in Germany I grew up in the same town with my two sisters and brother.
-It is a small town – with forests towards close-by France and vineyards towards the river Rhine.
+Life and studies: I was born in 1983 in Kirchheimbolanden, Germany, and grew up in the same town with my two sisters and my brother.
+It is a small town, between forests towards nearby France and vineyards towards the Rhine valley.

-Throughout my studies I traveled as much as I could.
-We went to the Himalayas (crossed the Dolpo region), I traveled up the Nile (from Cairo southwards across Lake Nasser into Nubia.
-Further to Khartoum and then up the Blue Nile to the Abyssinian highlands.
-And then from Addis Ababa through the rift valley finally to Kenya), and I crossed the Andes from East to West on foot and bicycle.
-I financed this by working as a bicycle tour guide around Europe.
+Throughout my studies, I traveled as much as I could.
+We went to the Himalayas (crossed the Dolpo region), I traveled up the Nile (from Cairo southwards across Lake Nasser into Nubia, further to Khartoum, up the Blue Nile to the Abyssinian highlands, and through the rift valley to Kenya and Lake Victoria), and I crossed the Andes from East to West on foot and bicycle.
+I financed my travels by working as a tour guide for bicycle tours in various European countries.

-In 2012 Sir Tony Atkinson invited me to work with him at the University of Oxford.
-Since then I have been working here.
+Research and institution building: In 2012, I began working with Tony Atkinson at the University of Oxford.
+Since then, I have been working here.

 Publications